elastic/detection-rules/CONTRIBUTING.md

 Our rules should be written generically when possible.
 We use [Elastic Common Schema (ECS)](https://www.elastic.co/guide/en/ecs/current/ecs-reference.html) to standardize data before ingesting into Elasticsearch.
 ECS gives a set of field sets, field names and categories to standardize events across various tools.
 By writing rules using ECS fields and values, you can reuse the same logic regardless of data source.
 ECS is an ongoing effort, and we may encounter fields that aren't present yet.
 If you need to make any requests to ECS, see the [elastic/ecs](https://github.com/elastic/ecs) GitHub repository.

-Sometimes, it might not make sense for ECS to standardize a field, value or category.
+Sometimes, it might not make sense for ECS to standardize a field, value, or category.
 Occasionally, we may encounter fields that specific to a single use-case or vendor.
 When that happens, we add an exception in [etc/non-ecs-schema.json](etc/non-ecs-schema.json).
 We automatically detect beats by looking at the index patterns used in a rule.
 If we see `winlogbeat-*`, for example, then we can validate the rule against ECS + Winlogbeat.
 When using a particular beat, please use `event.module` and `event.dataset` to make the rule more precise and to better nudge the validation logic.

 When a Pull Request is missing a necessary ECS change, please add an issue to [elastic/ecs](https://github.com/elastic/ecs) and link it from the pull request.
 We don't want to leave PRs blocked for too long, so if the ECS issue isn't progressing, then we can add a note and use the vendor- or beat-specific fields.
 We'll create another issue, reminding us to update the rule logic to switch to the ECS field when it becomes available.
 To maximize compatibility, we may add an `or` clause for a release or two to handle the different permutatations.
 After a few releases, we'll remove this and strictly require the ECS fields.

 ### Creating a rule with the CLI

-We manage our repository with a command line tool that automatically creates TOML files, validates rules and bundles all rules for the Detection Engine.
+We manage our repository with a command line tool that automatically creates TOML files, validates rules, and bundles all rules for the Detection Engine.
 There's a lot of metadata for each rule, and manually copying and pasting rule files is error prone and tedious.
 To create a new rule, run the command below, which iterates through the required metadata, and prompts for each field.

 For example, to create a new rule file for `rules/windows/defense_evasion_msbuild_child.toml`, run the command